 Something active like Vinyasa Flow, to get the juices flowing or something more soft and restorative, to quiet your body and mind?
 The more you do yoga, the more you learn the effects of different practices and the more you learn to recognise what it is your body and mind need at different times.

 If you pick an online class, don’t get stuck in reading too many class descriptions.
 The nature of the mind is to look for the perfect class to solve everything.
 That class doesn’t exist; you have to make it yourself.

 If you pick an online class, don’t get stuck in reading too many class descriptions.
 The nature of the mind is to look for the perfect class to solve everything.
 That class doesn’t exist; you have to make it yourself.
-You can also decide to pick a yoga programme where we've put together a series of classes that fit well together or choose from Collections, playlists of classes your fellow members and EkhartYoga teachers have compiled.
+You can also decide to pick a yoga program where we've put together a series of classes that fit well together or choose from Playlists, playlists of classes your fellow members and EkhartYoga teachers have compiled.

-Pick a style, teacher, specific use and preferred class duration (or any one of these combinations) from the dropdown menus on the classes page, look for a title that speaks to you and go for it!
+Pick a style, teacher, specific use and preferred class duration (or any one of these combinations) from the filters on the classes page, look for a title that speaks to you and go for it!
 The way you make the class perfect for you is through practising with full awareness, with as little resistance as possible.
 If there is a part you don’t like, breathe through it and observe your reactions.
 Remember that how you react on the mat seeps through in how you react in daily life.
 In daily life, you will also come across situations you don’t like and choose not to change or are unable to change.
 Remember Pattabhi Jois' words - “Do your practice and all is coming".

 Remember Pattabhi Jois' words - "practice and all is coming".

 In time, your yoga practice on your mat will teach you to surrender more and more to what is.
 You will learn to stop resisting what is and to stop trying to change things.
 Next, you will be able to apply that perspective more in your life off the mat.
 The peace that comes from being able to accept what is will be great, I promise.